 As Jeff explained, “We understand that you and your crew may not have installed a pond liner before.
 We are readily available to answer your questions, talk you through the process and assist you in any way we can.
 Our field installation guidelines are specific and detailed and include a Field Personnel Handout you can distribute to your staff so that everyone understands the process before you get started.”

-In the event the membrane is damaged during your installation or your site requires installation to accommodate pipe intrusion, special tapes are available to allow you to either make repairs or to seal and secure your liner around items such as drainage pipes.
+In the event, the membrane is damaged during your installation or your site requires the installation to accommodate pipe intrusion, special tapes are available to allow you to either make repairs or to seal and secure your liner around items such as drainage pipes.

 No one understands better than you do that golf courses provide valued recreation and solid contributions to local economies while using relatively small amounts of water compared to the water use of many industries and manufacturing processes.
 Nevertheless, golf is frequently singled out for public scrutiny of its water conservation and management practices, adding one more encumbrance on your daily responsibilities as course superintendent.
 With the environmental implications of water use so widely discussed by the public and the media today, there has never been a better time to know good companies you can count on to help you manage water issues in ways that satisfy your club members, your budget and even golf’s critics.